Pakistan Army

 The Pakistan Army, a major component of the Pakistani military alongside the Pakistan Navy and Pakistan Air Force, is a volunteer force that saw extensive combat during three major wars with India, several border skirmishes with Afghanistan at the Durand Line, and a long-running insurgency in the Balochistan region that it has been combatting alongside Iranian security forces since 1948.
 Since the 1960s, elements of the army have repeatedly been deployed in an advisory capacity in the Arab states during the Arab–Israeli wars, and to aid the United States-led coalition against Iraq during the First Gulf War.
 Other notable military operations during the global war on terrorism in the 21st century have included: Zarb-e-Azb, Black Thunderstorm, and Rah-e-Nijat.

 In violation of its constitutional mandate, it has repeatedly overthrown elected civilian governments, overreaching its protected constitutional mandate to "act in the aid of civilian federal governments when called upon to do so".
 The army has been involved in enforcing martial law against the federal government with the claim of restoring law and order in the country by dismissing the legislative branch and parliament on multiple occasions in past decades—while maintaining a wider commercial, foreign and political interest in the country.
 This has led to allegations that it has acted as a state within a state.

 The Pakistan Army is operationally and geographically divided into various corps.
 The Pakistani constitution mandates the role of the president of Pakistan as the civilian commander-in-chief of the Pakistani military.
 The Pakistan Army is commanded by the Chief of Army Staff, also known as (romanized Sipah Salaar) who is by statute (although typically) a four-star general and a senior member of the Joint Chiefs of Staff Committee appointed by the prime minister and subsequently affirmed by the president.
-As of December 2022, the current Chief of Army Staff is Field Marshal Asim Munir, who was appointed to the position on 29 November 2022.
+The current Chief of the Army Staff is Field Marshal Asim Munir, who was appointed on 29 November 2022 and promoted to field marshal in May 2025.